 The bottom line

 The Thule Tepui Kukenam 3 is the best rooftop tent under $2,000 in 2026 — the most refined softshell you can get before hardshell prices kick in.
-Go Roofnest Meadowlark for the lightest, easiest-to-live-with tent, Smittybilt Overlander XL or Guana Wanaka 55 to sleep a family for around $1,500, Thule Tepui Foothill if your small roof needs to share space, or the Tepui Autana 3 Sky for annex flexibility.
+Go Front Runner Feather-Lite for the lightest, cheapest tent on this list, Smittybilt Overlander XL or Guana Wanaka 55 to sleep a family for around $1,500, Thule Foothill for a genuine hardshell that still fits this budget, or the Tepui Autana 3 Sky for annex flexibility.
 Any of them gets you a genuinely premium setup without crossing into hard-case money.
 Still weighing whether to spend up?
 Our best rooftop tent pillar and soft shell vs hard shell rooftop tent guide run the honest math, and our best overlanding gear roundup covers the recovery boards, fridge, and awning that complete the rig.